A-

 An Overview of Cost of Living in Clearwater, FL

-The cost of living in Clearwater aligns closely with the national average when compared to other cities across the nation.
-Everyday essentials such as groceries, goods and services, health care and utility bills are priced at a level consistent with the average in similar urban areas.
-Clearwater residents can anticipate that their daily expenses won't be significantly higher than those in an average city, ensuring that the cost of living remains manageable.
+The cost of living in Clearwater closely mirrors the national average in comparison to other cities nationwide.
+Essential items such as groceries, goods and services, health care and utilities are priced at a level consistent with similar urban areas.
+This means that residents of Clearwater can anticipate that their daily expenses will remain reasonably in line with those of an average city, contributing to a manageable cost of living.

 Is Clearwater Affordable?